 Palate is regal, revealing poise, layers and complexity.
 The mouthfeel is dense, while notes of nuts, exotic fruits and oak are layered.
 The acidity provides a frame for the overall structure.
 The almost undetectable oxidation is to be expected, but that just adds to what is a stunning example.

 @Bob McDonald, any backstories to share?

 Very closed at the moment.. took two days to really open.
 Over time an ethereal high-tone perfume of dark red fruit emerges; ripe dark sour cherry, cherry lipstick, tart berry liqueur, cardamom and white pepper.
 Palate is riper than previous vintages but still full of driving acid, with silky tannins and a long finish.
 Some va hinting at acetone.
-Lovely, just needs time. — a year ago
+Lovely, just needs time. — 2 years ago

 Dark blackish purple.
 Inviting nose of blackberry cobbler and boysenberry syrup.
 Full-bodied palate echoes the nose adding supple, medium plus tannins and a backbone of medium acidity.
 A fantastic New World representation of the variety in which the signature body and structure sit squarely in a universal comfort zone.
 Enjoy with barbecue, steaks, pulled pork, or even American style cassoulet.
-Drink now through 2027. — a year ago
+Drink now through 2027. — 2 years ago

 This is really fragrant and perfumed, but wild as hell.
 There’s not a fruit in here that isn’t wild: wild strawberries and raspberries, and maybe even watermelon at first.
 But meaty and wild.
 Savory rich florals: curry plant and violet and rose.
 Really soulful and organically balanced.
 Unique as all hell, has a human feel.
 I’ve never had a cote rotie like this one.
 Really drinkable tannins.
-Excellent. — a year ago
+Excellent. — 2 years ago